-This Hawaii Tipping Guide will ease your anxiety over who, when and how much to tip in Hawaii.
+This is a guide for tipping in Hawaii.
+It will ease your anxiety over who, when and how much to tip in Hawaii.

 America has a customary practice of tipping, that is, giving a gratuity (gift of money) in exchange for good service.
 For locals tipping is automatic, but for visitors, it can be confusing and sometimes intimidating.

 Don’t stress!
-By the time you finish reading this, you’ll be able to tip like a pro in Hawaii!
+By the time you finish reading this, you’ll be able to tip in Hawaii like a pro.

 To get you in the right mindset about tipping it helps to understand why the practice is so important.